emma-on-github/transguide-uk/myths-busting/index.md

 ---

-# Myths Busting: Facts About Trans People
+# Myth Busting: Facts About Trans People

 Misinformation about transgender people is widespread.
 This page provides clear, evidence‑based explanations to help counter common myths, supported by UK‑based sources.